Salundik Gohong: Military career

 After becoming a second lieutenant, Gohong attended a brief course on infantry tactics before being assigned as a platoon commander in Palangkaraya in 1972.
 He was then sent to study intelligence in Bogor for four months in 1973 before receiving a promotion as company commander the next year.

 In 1975, Gohong was reassigned to Buntok and became the chief intelligence officer of the local military district.
 He held this position for four years before attending a course for intelligence unit commanders in Bogor.
 After finishing this course, he was transferred to Banjarmasin, the capital of South Kalimantan, as commander of the intelligence unit in the city.

 Salundik left the position of intelligence unit commander in 1982 and was appointed the head of the intelligence service in the Airborne Combat Command.
 He retained this position after the command was reorganized as the Kostrad 1st Infantry Division.
 During his tenure in the infantry division, Gohong was sent to East Timor, where he led several intelligence operations in the province.
 He also completed a military advanced course in 1982 and a course on nuclear biological chemistry, in 1983.

-Gohong ended his service in the infantry division in 1988 and became the intelligence chief of the Sunan Gunung Jati Mlitary Area in Cirebon.
+Gohong ended his service in the infantry division in 1988 and became the intelligence chief of the Sunan Gunung Jati Military Area in Cirebon.
 He was transferred to the Siliwangi (West Java) Military Regional Command in 1992 and became an assistant officer in the intelligence staff for about a year before being entrusted to command the intelligence detachment of the military regional command.
 He returned to Kalimantan and was assigned to the Regional Agency for the Strengthening of National Stability (Bakorstanasda, Badan Koordinasi Stabilitas Nasional Daerah), an agency set up by the military to monitor regional political activities.
 He ended his military service after being appointed mayor.
 Less than a year later, the government enacted a new rule which barred active military officers from holding political positions, and Gohong retired early from the military in 1999.